neondatabase/website/content/docs/guides/remix.md

 ### db.server

-Create a `db.server.ts` file at the root of your `/app` directory add the following code snippet to connect to your Neon database:
+Create a `db.server.ts` file at the root of your `/app` directory and add the following code snippet to connect to your Neon database:

 <CodeTabs labels={["node-postgres", "postgres.js", "Neon serverless driver"]}>